albusdemens/Recon3D_tests/README.md

 *** Experimental - still a work in progress ***

+White paper that explains the principle can be found [here](https://github.com/acjak/Recon3D/raw/master/dfxm.pdf).

 Recon3D is a program to get a 3D reconstruction from topo-tomo data sets from ID06 at ESRF.
 The program takes data where a sample is rotated around the *diffrx* and at every point, a mosaicity scan is done.
 This is done through a forward projection algorithm to calculate a given voxel's reflected spot position on the detector.

 Future versions will be able to do reconstruction based on strain datasets.